Find all the information you need to create and submit your artwork.

 Do not alter the template.
-Altering the template can result in artwork that is the incorrect size or incorrect placement.
+Altering the template could result in artwork that is the incorrect size or incorrect placement.
 Our graphics team can provide a custom template with exact finishing specifications if a custom size is required.

 Most templates are created at 100% size.
-If templates are a different size it will be in the title of the template.
+If templates are a different size it will be shown in the title of the template.

 Keep all critical elements such as text and important images within the pink safe area.
 Anything outside this area maybe stitched through, cut off, or fall outside of the visual area.

 We do not recommend having text or images across multiple units with fabric print (the Expand GrandFabric and our lightboxes).
 Expand cannot guarantee exact unit print lineup.
 If it is required to have images or text across multiple fabric units, please contact your Expand contact, so that we can provide you with a custom mural template.
 A custom template will allow for the closest possible lineup.

 Before saving your file, please be sure to turn off or delete all layers besides the artwork layer.

 Overall file size

 Files that are 1 GB or larger should be reduced in file size prior to being submitted.
 To reduce overall file size, please ensure all images are between 125-150 DPI and that any unnecessary layers (those that do not contain PANTONE® information) are flattened.
 For Photoshop files, we recommend flattening and making them into TIFF files with LZW compression.
 LZW compression is a lossless compression method, which means that there is no degradation when saving the file.